noahlias/nc_view_vscode/README.md

 interpreter?
 Load the pair of curated routines under `examples/sinumerik_macro/`:

-1. `01_layered_donut.nc` – Machines a multi-layer donut with helical ramps, concentric blend passes, and a macro-driven inner bo re so you can watch Z, X, and Y move together.
-2. `02_plate_star_cutout.nc` – Cuts a full rectangular plate with rounded corners before plunging into a macro-defined five-poin t star cut-out and pilot hole for irregular geometry testing.

-Each program is annotated so you can tweak centers, radii, feeds, and depths and immediately observe the effect inside the rende rer.
+Each program is annotated so you can tweak centers, radii, feeds, and depths and immediately observe the effect inside the renderer.

 ## Usage